TheRenegadeCoder/sample-programs-website/docs/projects/longest-word/index.md

 ---
-title: Longest Word in Every Language
-layout: default
-date: 2020-10-31
-last-modified: 2020-10-31
-featured-image: longest-word-in-every-language.jpg
-tags: [longest-word]
 authors:
 - barhouum7
 - the_renegade_coder
+date: 2020-10-31
+featured-image: longest-word-in-every-language.jpg
+last-modified: 2020-10-31
+layout: default
+tags:
+- longest-word
+title: Longest Word
 ---

 Welcome to the Longest Word page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.